HASS-Taskforce/Data_viz_workshop_2023/viz_workshop_content.md

 * What features are important given the context?

 ![Comprenhending by providing further info](mov_fig_4.png)
-* What has neem learnt?
+* What has been learnt?
 * Has the experience had an impact emotionally?
 * What does one do with this information?

 ## The design process

+* There is no perfect visualisation, but many ways to do the same task.

    - Principle of proportional ink
    - Overlapping points
    - Legends and labels